bernhardschaefer/dbpedia-graph/README.md

 ## DBpedia Graph Project
-- This project exploits DBpedia for disambiguating ambiguous enitities and linking them to Wikipedia.
+- This project exploits DBpedia for disambiguating ambiguous entities and linking them to Wikipedia.
-- To this end a DBpedia graph is created and used for disambiguation, thereby adapting the method of Navigli & Lapata (2010) (see [paper link](http://ieeexplore.ieee.org/xpls/abs_all.jsp?arnumber=4782967))
+- To this end a DBpedia graph is created and used for disambiguation, thereby adapting the method of Navigli & Lapata (2010) ([paper link](http://ieeexplore.ieee.org/xpls/abs_all.jsp?arnumber=4782967))
-- It is developed as a maven project and integrated into a [DBpedia Spotlight fork](https://github.com/bernhardschaefer/dbpedia-spotlight) (see [DBpedia Spotlight Fork](#dbpedia-spotlight-fork) for more details).
+- It is developed as a maven project and integrated into a [DBpedia Spotlight fork](https://github.com/bernhardschaefer/dbpedia-spotlight) (see [DBpedia Spotlight Fork](#dbpedia-spotlight-fork) section for more details).

 ### Build
 - Execute maven as follows; this creates a jar with all dependencies in the ```/target``` folder